ByK's light weight, larger tire size, and low center-of-gravity allow kids to ride easier, sooner, and faster.

 The gear-ratio of the ByK also makes them easier to ride.
 With a smaller chain ring, it requires less effort to get started riding.
 For more aggressive riders, the lower gear ratio means they won’t be able to ride as fast, but for the average kid, the gear ratio was a perfect balance.
 To prevent greasy pant legs, the chain ring is fully enclosed, front and back, helping to prevent the chain from coming off the chain ring.

-For added safety, ByK bikes also includes a pad to cover the threaded headset and a bell.
-The inset bolts of the headset, will additional protect from scratches when the pad is not in place.
+For added safety, ByK bikes also include a pad to cover the threaded headset and a bell.
+The inset bolts of the headset, will additionally protect from scratches when the pad is not in place.
 The bell on our test bike did brake relatively soon, which is typical with bells found on kids bikes.
-The overall quality of the bike also isn’t a high-end as the WOOM or the Islabikes, but considering its lesser price tag, it is certainly reasonable priced.
+The overall quality of the bike also isn’t a high-end as the WOOM or the Islabikes but considering its lesser price tag, it is certainly reasonably priced.

 The brakes of the ByK is certainly one item we would like to see improvement on.
 While child-sized, the brake lever was almost too far for our three-year-old tester to reach.
 As mentioned previously, we would also like to see a freewheel option, but since they are required on all bikes with a minimum seat post less than 17″, it would require selling a completely separate back wheel (which the user would have to install themselves, like the WOOM) or selling the bike with a extra long seat post and require the purchase of a shorter one (like Cleary).